Portland Personal Injury Attorney

 In order to operate a moped in Oregon, applicants must take a moped knowledge test, pass a moped riding skills test.
 In order to take the moped riding skills test you must have proof of insurance with you.
 In addition, in Oregon a moped must be registered and licensed with the DMV.
 Mopeds may or may not have been manufactured or equipped for highway use.
 To obtain registration to legally operate a moped or similar vehicle on the public roads of Oregon, the vehicle must meet federal highway safety and equipment requirements, Federal EPA requirements, and insurance requirements.
 A moped operator must have a DOT certified helmet, may not carry any passengers, and must not exceed travel over 30 mph.

 There are major differences between a bicycle and a scooter.
 For a bicycle, there is no minimum age requirement and currently, no license and no registration.
 For bicycle operators under 16 years of age, a bicycle helmet is required under Oregon law.
 A bicycle can operate on the sidewalk, in a crosswalk or in a bike lane or path.
-For bicycle only operators, there are reasons to make sure to carry some form of transportation insurance especially if you do not have health insurance.
+For bicycle only operators, there are reasons to make sure to carry some form of transportation insurance especially if you do not have health insurance or have a high deductible.

 Oregon DMV Quick Guide Moped, Motorcycle, Bicycle, Scooter